alejio/alejio.github.io/content/insights/2026-01-11-fpl-ml-pipeline/index.md

 | Verbruggen | Brighton | £4.5m | 4.0 | 11.9 | Budget with upside |
 | Raya | Arsenal | £5.9m | 4.0 | 12.8 | Premium defence, 34% owned |

-**Disclaimer**: These predictions use historical patterns and current form.
-Football is unpredictable; injuries, rotation, and tactical changes can invalidate any model.
-The model's 0% captain accuracy on holdout means you should not blindly follow these picks.
-Use them as one input among many.
+**Disclaimer**: Use with caution 😉.

 ---

 ## Conclusion

-Building an ML system for FPL required abandoning standard regression assumptions.
-I don't want the model that minimises average error; I want the model that identifies explosive performances.
-Although I am not succeeding enough, yet!
+Building an ML system for FPL meant moving away from “predict the average well” and towards something closer to the decision problem: separating likely hauls from the pack.
+I’m not there yet, but the pipeline is now producing signals that are directionally useful, and it’s made the failure modes very obvious.

-This required three design decisions:
+This required three design choices:

-1. **174 domain-aware features** that capture nuances the FPL app doesn't show (exponential form weighting, elite-fixture interactions, betting market signals).
-Of these, 35 proved to have zero importance; an opportunity for simplification.
+1. **Domain-aware features** (174 total) to capture things the FPL UI flattens away (exponential form weighting, fixture interactions, market signals).
+The nice surprise: 35 features show zero importance, which is a clear simplification/pruning opportunity.

-2. **Custom loss functions** that penalise missing haulers 2x more than overestimating blanks.
-In practice, this wasn't sufficient; the model still under-predicts high scorers.
+2. **Custom asymmetric loss functions** to penalise missing hauls more than overestimating blanks.
+This helps, but it still isn’t strong enough: the model continues to under-predict the true upper tail.

-3. **Hybrid architecture** that gives goalkeepers specialised treatment.
-This was justified by data (11% improvement) but constrained by small sample sizes (58 GKP samples).
+3. **A hybrid architecture** that treats positions differently.
+The lift is real, but the constraint is equally real: small samples (such as 58 for GKP) make anything position-specific fragile.

 **What worked:**

-- Ranking accuracy (Spearman 0.62) for portfolio construction
+- Ranking quality (Spearman ~0.62): good enough for selection/portfolio construction

-- Value efficiency optimisation via `points_per_pound` feature dominance
-- Understanding feature importance through rigorous 3-method analysis
+- Clear value signals (`points_per_pound` dominates)

+- Much better clarity on what matters, via a rigorous three-method importance analysis

-**What didn't work:**
+**What didn’t (yet):**

-- Captain selection (0% accuracy on holdout)
+- Captain choice (0% on holdout)

-- Top-15 identification (11% overlap vs expected 80%)
+- Top-15 identification (11% overlap vs ~80% target)

-- Hauler capture (20% precision vs expected 50-70%)
+- Hauler capture (20% precision vs 50–70% target)

-The headline "33% better than rule-based" is real but incomplete.
-The model excels at relative ranking while failing at absolute prediction of top performers.

-**Next**: Quantile regression to better capture haul ceilings, and a larger asymmetric loss penalty (5x instead of 2x).
-The 33% MAE improvement is a foundation - not the finish line.
+The model is useful for relative ranking, but still weak at calling the single highest-ceiling outcome in a given week, which is exactly where FPL points are won.

+## What's next?

+Even with a better model, picking an FPL team is still an optimisation problem under hard constraints.
+This post stops at ranking and signal generation by design.
+The next step is the optimiser: using simulated annealing to turn noisy model outputs into squad and captaincy decisions under real FPL constraints (budget, positions, and risk appetite).

+---
 ---

 *Model: GW1-21 Hybrid (RandomForest unified + GKP position-specific)*